wso2-attic/asgardeo-auth-angular-sdk/README.md

 ## Introduction

 Asgardio's OIDC SDK for Angular allows Angular Applications to use OIDC or OAuth2 authentication in a simple and secure way.
+This SDK is built on top of [@asgardio/oidc-js](https://github.com/asgardio/asgardio-js-oidc-sdk).

-By using Asgardio and the Angular OIDC SDK, developers will be able to add identity management to their Angular Applications in a jiffy.
+[@angular/router](https://angular.io/api/router) integaration of this SDK will help the developers to add identity management to their Angular Applications in a jiffy.

 ## Install